The page has been translated by Gen AI.

 Hello World

-To set Hello World, follow the steps below.
+To set up Hello World, follow these steps.

-3. Function list page, click the resource to be called via URL.
-Navigate to the Function detail page.
+3. Function List page, click the resource to be called via URL.
+You will be taken to the Function Detail page.

-4. Click the Configuration tab, then click the Edit button of the Function URL item.
-The Edit Function URL popup opens.
+4. After clicking the Configuration tab, click the Edit button for the Function URL item.
+The Edit Function URL popup window opens.

-5. Edit Function URL in the popup window, after setting Activation Status to Enabled, click the Confirm button.
+5. In the Function URL Edit popup, set Activation status to Enabled, then click the Confirm button.

 CategoryDetailed description

-Authentication TypeSelect whether to use IAM authentication when requesting the function URL
+Authentication typeSelect whether to use IAM authentication for requests to the function URL

 Table.
 Required input fields when adding a trigger

-7. After adding the processing logic for success and failure cases, click the Save button.
+7. After adding the handling logic for success and failure cases, click the Save button.

 • Node.js source code